 She enjoys attending and volunteering at different festivals, such as The Toronto International Film Festival and fundraisers in support of the SickKids Foundation.
 Furthermore, she currently continues to tutor and works for the City of Ottawa as a specialist instructor, teaching children gymnastics and various sports.
 Some of her interests include: watching films, travelling, reading, and learning new languages.

-Monica is excited and extremely grateful about having the opportunity to work at The Open Door, and is looking forward to helping her progress in the areas of reading and writing so they can reach their full potential as individuals and learners.
+Monica is excited and extremely grateful about having the opportunity to work at The Open Door, and is looking forward to helping her students progress in the areas of reading and writing so they can reach their full potential as individuals and learners.

 Melissa is currently working in the Ottawa-Carleton District School Board as an Early Childhood Assistant Teacher.
 She also does supply work in various childcare programs within Ottawa.